How Is Alzheimer's Disease Diagnosed?

 People with memory problems should return to the doctor every six to 12 months.

 Before the early 2000s, the only sure way to know whether a person had Alzheimer’s disease was through autopsy, a procedure that is performed after death.
 Thanks to advances in research, lab and imaging tests are now available to help a doctor or researcher see biological signs of the disease, or biomarkers, in a living person.
-For example, it is now possible for doctors to order a blood test to measure levels of beta-amyloid, a protein that accumulates abnormally in the brains of people with Alzheimer’s.
+For example, it is now possible for many doctors, dependent on state-specific availability reflecting U.S. Food and Drug Administration guidelines, to order a blood test to measure levels of beta-amyloid, a protein that accumulates abnormally in the brains of people with Alzheimer’s.
 Several other blood tests are in development.
+At present, blood test results alone should not be used to diagnose dementia but may be taken into consideration along with other tests.
 However, the availability of these diagnostic tests is still limited.
 NIA-supported research teams continue to study options for faster, less-expensive, and less-invasive ways to diagnose Alzheimer’s.

 Learn more about biomarkers and Alzheimer’s detection and research.